SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Competing land
 	* Competing trade

+* BOP naturally create conflict
+* But these conflicts are still better/necessary than normal war

 ## Idea Snippets Gathering
 * Unquoted
 	* old France got power from the King alone A23